roe-dl/weewx-sqlupload/README.md

   and merged into the configuration.
 If a section of the same name exists in both the skin and the SQLupload configuration, the SQLupload section takes precedence over the skin section.
+* `enable`: enable this entry or not, optional, default `True`.
+  If you overwrite an entry out of the skin included by `merge_skin`, you can use the option `enable` to exclude a file from being processed by SQLupload.
 * `file`: file name and path of the file to upload to the database
 * `actions`: a comma-separated list of actions to perform:
   * `sqlupload`: upload the file to the database.
 In case of HTML divide